sormuras/bach/README.md

 Download a copy of [Bach.java] to your project's root directory and put the following script in file called `build.jsh`.
-Edit the source and target paths to your needs and launch the build with `jshell build.jsh`
+Edit the source and target paths to your needs and launch the build with `jshell build.jsh`.

 ```javascript
 /open Bach.java